ITU-AI-ML-in-5G-Challenge/ML5G-PS-012-Xdding/README.md

 This project is licensed under CC BY-NC-ND 3.0 IGO.

 ---
 This research has been published in the ITU Journal on Future and Evolving Technologies, Volume 5, Issue 1, March 2024.
-For more details, please refer to the full paper: [Enhancing User Experience in Home Networks with Machine Learning-Based Classification](https://www.itu.int/pub/S-JNL-VOL5.ISSUE1-2024-A12)
+For more details, please refer to the full paper: https://www.itu.int/pub/S-JNL-VOL5.ISSUE1-2024-A12